chance2021/devopsdaydayup/011-KinDKubeconfigRBACConfiguration/README.md

 ```
 kubectl apply -f readonly-manifest.yaml
 ```
-> Note: As mentioned in this [ticket](https://stackoverflow.com/questions/72256006/service-account-secret-is-not-listed-how-to-fix-it), Since 1.24, ServiceAccount token secrets are no longer automatically generated.
+> Note: As mentioned in this [ticket](https://stackoverflow.com/questions/72256006/service-account-secret-is-not-listed-how-to-fix-it), since 1.24, ServiceAccount token secrets are no longer automatically generated.
 (See [this note](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.24.md#urgent-upgrade-notes))
 Also, the Secret is no longer used to mount credentials into Pods and you also need to manually create it. (ref: https://kubernetes.io/docs/concepts/configuration/secret/#service-account-token-secrets)

 ### 4. Create ReadOnly Kubeconfig
-You can now run the below script to create the new readonly kubeconfig
+You can now run the below script to generate a new readonly kubeconfig
 ```

 server=$(kubectl config view --minify --output jsonpath='{.clusters[*].cluster.server}')